 *BPDC- back post double crochet

-Place your last dc in the same stitch as your CSDC
+crocheted into.
+Make sure you place your last dc in the same stitch you placed

 Hat Size 0-3 (with white, pink, and an H hook)